 It’s unlikely that the absence of acne in non-westernized cultures results from genetic resistance to acne.
 People with similar ethnic backgrounds living in more westernized settings maintain considerably higher acne incidence rates (1, 2).

 Hyperinsulinemia and insulin resistance are often suggested to be important factors; and a low glycemic-load diet is often suggested as a potential treatment (1).
-I agree that insulin is an important player in the etiology of Acne, but I believe that an unhealthy gut is the main factor involved.
-Dietary changes are often not enough to “heal” an already damaged gut.
+While it seems that insulin could play a role, alterations in the gut microbiome and gut-derived inflammation are probably the main factors involved.

 Which mechanisms are involved?

-Several factors contribute to a dysfunctional gut, and the following seems to be the most important in connection with acne:
+Several factors contribute to poor gut health, and the following seems to be the most important in connection with acne:

 - Antibiotics: Damage the gut flora which studies have shown may never recover.

-- Other drugs: Several drugs cause damage to gut flora and intestinal lining.
+- Other drugs: Several drugs damage the gut microbiota and intestinal lining.

-- Grains: Antinutrients and high-density carbohydrates have been linked to gut issues.
+- Grains: Antinutrients and high-density carbohydrates have been linked to gut dysbiosis and leaky gut.

 - Sugar: A diet high in refined sugars alter gut flora composition.

-- Hereditary: Gut flora is passed on from mother to child during birth, breastfeeding and other contact.
-The child also comes in contact with microorganisms through other family members.
+- Poor hereditary microbiome: Microorganisms are passed on from mother to child during birth, breastfeeding and other types of contact.
+The child also comes in contact with bacteria from other family members.

 These “triggers” almost exclusively appear in westernized societies; and they appear in abundance.
 Grains have also been a part of the diet in some healthy non-westernized societies.
 However, they put far more emphasis on making the foods easier to digest.
 Seeds, grains and nuts were soaked, sprouted, fermented or naturally leavened to neutralize naturally occurring antinutrients (2).

 A healthy gut flora consists of hundreds of different species of microorganisms.
-A wide selection of microorganisms are needed for proper digestion.
-The intestinal barrier is the main interface between us and the external envornment, and most of our immune system is loacted in the gut.
+The intestinal barrier is the main interface between us and the external envornment, and most of our immune system is located in the gut.
 The dialogue between host and bacteria at the mucosal interface seems to play a part in the development of a competent immune system (4).

 When there’s a continued interaction with one or more of the factors listed above, poor gut health is established.
 In mild-moderate cases there’s missing strains of gut flora, unhealthy gut flora composition and/or increased intestinal permeability.
 Moderate-severe cases are characterized by more severe cases of gut dysbiosis and/or leaky gut.

-Altered gut flora and increased intestinal permeability causes systemic inflammation throughout the body (8).
+Altered gut flora and increased intestinal permeability cause systemic inflammation throughout the body (8).
 Studies have shown that acne patients are under significant systemic inflammation and oxidative stress (6).

 Free radicals cause oxidative damage to sebum, and the oxygen content is reduced.
 This oxidation changes sebum in a way that it becomes a more suitable environment for P. Acnes.
 The bacteria get a chance to multiply and eventually lesions appear (6).